-In prior roles at FIA, he started up and was the Manager of Broad Arrow Timber Company, a subsidiary company charged with the logging and delivery of 1.6 million tons of timber products on an annual basis to various facilities in the U.S. South.
+In previous roles at FIA, Mike led all aspects of FIA’s international forestland investment program, developing FIA’s international capabilities.
+Prior to his international efforts, he started up and was the Manager of Broad Arrow Timber Company, a subsidiary company charged with the logging and delivery of 1.6 million tons of timber products on an annual basis to various facilities in the U.S. South.
 He also served as a Regional Investment Forester responsible for timber and alternative land use management on approximately 245,000 acres in Georgia and Florida.
 Prior to joining FIA, he was employed by Rayonier Inc. in Fernandina Beach, Florida as a Research Forester with focus on operationally minded silvicultural research.

 What is your business philosophy?

 As a forestland investment professional, I strongly believe in a long-term approach to value creation.
 This informs my approach to direct, ongoing management of our current businesses but also the attractiveness of new opportunities.
 Sustainability is intertwined with this long-term view and serves as the foundation of my desire to invest in human capital, community relationships and environmental stewardship.

 Why did you choose this field /career path?

 Like most individuals drawn to a career in forestry, I enjoy time outdoors which was my gateway to the sector.
 To be honest, when I signed up for my first forestry class, I had little to no knowledge of the forest industry and its importance to society.
 As I progressed in my studies and developed my career, ‘scale’ became important to me.
 I continue to be driven to deliver impactful forestland investments at scale.